DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/constantLines/constantLines.md

 ---
 ![DevExtreme HTML5 Charts ConstantLines](/images/ChartJS/visual_elements/constant_lines.png)

 Each object in the **constantLines** array configures a single constant line.
-Setting the **value** option is necessary for a constant line to be displayed.
+Setting the **value** property is necessary for a constant line to be displayed.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/CustomizePointsAndLabels/"